Sri Lankan civil war: Casualties

 On the contrary, Rajiva Wijesinha the permanent secretary to the Sri Lanka's Ministry of Disaster Management and Human Rights, in June 2009 said that altogether 3,000 to 5,000 civilians may have been killed during the period.
-In November 2011, a Sri Lankan international terrorism expert, Rohan Gunaratna, estimated the number of civilian casualties to be 1,400 (1200 killed by army cross-fire and 200 by LTTE).
+In November 2011, threat specialist Rohan Gunaratna, estimated the number of civilian casualties to be 1,400 (1200 killed by army cross-fire and 200 by LTTE).
 His estimate is in part based on information obtained from captured LTTE cadres to which he had been granted access and from coroners working in and around the no-fire zone.
 In February 2012, the Sri Lankan government released an official estimate of civilian deaths in Northern Province, concluding that 8,649 people have died due to extraordinary circumstances (reasons other than ageing, diseases, natural disasters etc.), in 2009.
 It also listed 2,635 people as untraceable.
 However the report did not differentiate civilians from the slain LTTE cadres.
 Several human rights groups have even claimed that the death toll in the last months of the war could be 70,000.
 The Sri Lankan government has denied all claims of causing mass casualties against Tamils, arguing that it was "taking care not to harm civilians".
 Instead, it has blamed the LTTE for the high casualty numbers, stating that they used the civilians as human shields.
 Both the Sri Lankan government and the LTTE have been accused by the U.N for war crimes during the last phase of the war.

 While the majority of civilian deaths were that of the Tamil minority, both Sinhalese and Moor civilians died in the war.
 The LTTE were estimated to be responsible for 3,700 to 4,100 civilian deaths in over 200 separate attacks.
 In response to the killings of Sinhalese and Muslims, LTTE leader Prabhakaran denied allegations of killing civilians, claiming to condemn such acts of violence; and claimed that LTTE had instead attacked armed home guards who were "death-squads let loose on Tamil civilians" and Sinhalese settlers who were "brought to the Tamil areas to forcibly occupy the land."
 However, this figure only accounts for those killed in open attacks.
-According to Rajan Hoole, various dissident sources allege that the number of Tamil dissenters and prisoners from rival armed groups clandestinely killed by the LTTE in detention or otherwise ranges from 8,000 – 20,000 although he later stated that western agencies dismissed his figures as exaggeration.
+According to Rajan Hoole, various dissident sources allege that the number of Tamil dissenters and prisoners from rival armed groups clandestinely killed by the LTTE in detention or otherwise ranges from 8,000–20,000 although he later stated that western agencies dismissed his figures as exaggeration.